Real Effects of BPC-157 Peptide

 Laboratory experiments suggest that BPC-157 may speed up healing in tendon injuries, arthritis, and after injuries.

-In vitro studies suggest that BPC-157 can enhance the growth of tendon fibroblasts which may speed up healing in tendon injuries.
+In vitro studies suggest that BPC-157 can enhance the tendocytes growth which may speed up tendon outgrowth and ligament healing.
 Also, studies in rats with injury of the Achilles tendon report a faster rate of healing and recovery.

 The only human trial with BPC-157 involved the intra-articular (inside the joint) administration of the peptide in 16 patients with knee osteoarthritis.
 The researchers reported improvement in more than 80% of the patients, but there was no control group.